artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 because I had solved a hard problem which I expected others would have.
 My answer wasn't generic enough to warrant making a library but it was big enough to write a [blog post sharing the code][search] and providing context.

-We structured write-ups as being an important part of our work, and dB as Head of Engineering started leading by example by shipping about 2/3rds of our posts.
+We structured write-ups as being an important part of our work, and dB. as Head of Engineering started leading by example by shipping about 2/3rds of our posts.
 Writing this many blog posts in our first year of creating a blog is a pretty solid achievement in my opinion, and the blog has always represented Artsy's Engineering team in one way or another: